HongCheng-Chu/AVGirls-crawler/README.md

 - Keep updating the informations which issue new videos every month.

 ## How to use
-1. Download the .py and .txt files.
+1. Download the .py and .txt files and put in same folder.
-2. Set your MySQL data in save_files.py
+2. Set your MySQL data in save_files.py.
 3. Run the main.py.
 4. Use updating.py in every time you want after finish step 1.